ConsoleMage/passenger-counter-app/README.md

 # passenger-counter-app

-This is a project on scrimba I did to make interactive web apps while also adding in personalization features to enhance the user experience.
+This is a project on Scrimba I did to make interactive web apps while also adding in personalization features to enhance the user experience.